breaded-xyz/alphakit/README.md

 	priceSamples := [][]market.Kline{btc, eth}

-	// Create a new brute style optimizer with a default simulated dealer (no broker costs) optimizer := NewBruteOptimizer()
+	// Create a new brute style optimizer with a default simulated dealer (no broker costs)
-	optimizer.SampleSplitPct = 0   // Do not split samples due to small sample size
+	// The default optimization objective is the param set with the highest sharpe ratio optimizer := NewBruteOptimizer()
-	optimizer.WarmupBarCount = 360 // Set as maximum lookback of your param space
+	optimizer.SampleSplitPct = 0   // Do not split samples due to small price sample size optimizer.WarmupBarCount = 360 // Set as maximum lookback of your param space
 	optimizer.MakeBot = bot        // Tell the optimizer which bot to use